-Refer to Main, Attachment, #2

-State Participant-Centered Service Plan Title:

-Individual Support Plan (Plan)

-a.
-Responsibility for Service Plan Development.
-Per 42 CFR §441.301(b)(2), specify who is responsible for the development of the service plan and the qualifications of these individuals (select each that applies):

-Registered nurse, licensed to practice in the state

-Licensed practical or vocational nurse, acting within the scope of practice under state law

-Licensed physician (M.D. or D.O)

-Case Manager (qualifications specified in Appendix C-1/C-3)

-Case Manager (qualifications not specified in Appendix C-1/C-3).
-Specify qualifications:

-Requirements for an DHS/DDS Case Manager consist of a Bachelor's Degree in a human service field and one year experience working directly with individuals with developmental and/or intellectual disabilities; or possession of a valid permanent Oklahoma license as approved by the Oklahoma Board of Nursing to practice professional nursing and one year working directly with individuals with developmental and/or intellectual disabilities.

-Social Worker Specify qualifications:

-Specify the individuals and their qualifications:

-b.
-Service Plan Development Safeguards.
-Select one:

-Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant.
+Refer to Ma in, Attachment, #2 Appendix x D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (1 of 8) State Partic ipant-Centered Service Plan Title: Individual S Support Plan (Plan) consibility for Service Plan Development.
+Per 42 CFR §441.301(b)(2), specify who is responsible for the lopment of the service plan and the qualifications of these individuals (select each that applies): Registered nurse, licensed to practice in the state Licensed practical or vocational nurse, acting within the scope of practice under state law Licensed physician (M.D. or D.O) Case Manager (qualifications specified in Appendix C-1/C-3) Case Manager (qualifications not specified in Appendix C-1/C-3).
+Specify qualifications: Requirements for an DHS/DDS Case Manager consist of a Bachelor's Degree in a human service field and one year experience working directly with individuals with developmental and/or intellectual disabilities; or possession of a valid permanent Oklahoma license as approved by the Oklahoma Board of Nursing to practice professional nursing and one year working directly with individuals with developmental and/or intellectual disabilities.
+Social Worker Specify qualifications: Other Specify the individuals and their qualifications: Appendix x D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (2 of 8) b.
+Servi ice Plan Development Safeguards.
+Select one: Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant.
 Entities and/or individuals that have responsibility for service plan development may provide other direct waiver services to the participant.
+The state has established the following safeguards to ensure that service plan development is conducted in the best c.
+Supporting the Participant in Service Plan Development.
+Specify: (a) the supports and information that are made available to the participant (and/or family or legal representative, as appropriate) to direct and be actively engaged in the service plan development process and (b) the participant's authority to determine who is included in the process.

-The state has established the following safeguards to ensure that service plan development is conducted in the best interests of the participant.
+The state has established the following safeguards to ensure that service plan development is conducted in the beinterests of the participant.
 Specify: